 What Is a Point or Mile Worth?

-Generally, points and miles are worth one cent.
-Therefore, you will need to spend $1,000 to earn $10 in rewards.
-However, using your points or miles wisely can help you redeem them for two to three cents per point.
+Generally, points and miles are worth 1 cent.
+So you will need to spend $1,000 to earn $10 in rewards.
+However, using your points or miles wisely can help you redeem them for 2 to 3 cents per point.

 How to Redeem Travel Rewards

-Many cards will allow you to redeem your travel rewards one of three ways:
+Many cards let you to redeem your travel rewards in these ways:

 - Travel purchased through the card